Couples boudoir photography is a great way to connect with that special someone in your life.

 6. No judgement allowed

-A big part of making the couple comfortable for their boudoir photos is knowing that they can be themselves.
+A big part of making your subjects comfortable for their couples’ boudoir photos is knowing that they can be themselves.
 They want to have a good time, lose their inhibitions, feel empowered and end up with beautiful artwork that reflects their relationship.

 If they want to use props, invite a third person, etc., they should be able to do so without feeling judged about it.